 Velvetech’s Take On the Topic

-We have extensive experience in development of enterprise apps that allow businesses effectively solve their tasks.
-A good example is Internet Monitoring and Tracking System for Cold Chain that included the development of mobile apps for Android and iOS.
-These enterprise mobile apps developed by Velvetech became a vital part of the large IoT system successfully deployed at Cargo Data Corporation (Ventura, CA) and today still carry on improving company’s bottom line.
-Some of the consumer apps we work on include an innovating dating app with video profiles and an app for stock trading among others.
+We have extensive experience in the development of enterprise apps that allow businesses to effectively solve their tasks.
+A good example is the Monitoring and Tracking System for Cold Chain which included the development of mobile apps for Android and iOS.
+These enterprise apps developed by Velvetech became a vital part of the large IoT system successfully deployed at Cargo Data Corporation (Ventura, CA) and today still carry on improving the company’s bottom line.

 We will be happy to hear about your consumer app idea or help you analyze your current business processes and come up with an efficient mobile strategy that will make a positive impact on your business.